Photo: Thomas Quine / Wikimedia Commons

 Price: €200–1,500/night | Location: Erzsébet körút 9-11, Budapest 1073

-The extraordinary New York Café (now a hotel restaurant — the most famous single room in any European hotel, the extraordinary brunch (the most extraordinary brunch setting in the world — the extraordinary gilded columns, the extraordinary frescoes, and the extraordinary historical legacy)), the extraordinary Boscolo suite collection (each suite individually designed in the extraordinary palazzo style), and the extraordinary Grand Boulevard location (the most important address in Pest architecture — the extraordinary ringway of the extraordinary late 19th-century Pest expansion).
+The New York Café now operates as the hotel restaurant — the most famous single room in any European hotel, and an unbeatable brunch setting beneath the gilded columns and frescoes.
+The suites are individually designed in palazzo style, and the Grand Boulevard address places you on the ringway of the late 19th-century Pest expansion, the most important street in Pest architecture.

 Aria Hotel Budapest — Music-Themed